lizadaly/utopia-novels/books/arqtiq/book.md

 “I will be glad to get you for my little bear.”

-“All the rest of us,” I answered, “will take car of her.”
+“All the rest of us,” I answered, “will take care of her.”

 ”No doubt,” she replies, “ as far as you go in your